manjeets12/androidWithReactNative/README.md

 # androidWithReactNative
-created to learn using react-native with existing android app and also adding custom modules
+For learning react-native with existing android app and also adding custom modules

 ## Getting Started